-A doctor's place of training and years in practice was not associated with whether they had made changes to their practice, their PDP, or whether they would recommend RPR to their colleagues.
-However, doctors who did not speak English as a first language were more likely to have made changes to their practice and to recommend RPR to their colleagues.
+A doctor's place of training was not associated with whether they had made changes to their practice, their PDP, or whether they would recommend RPR to their colleagues.
+However, doctors with fewer years in practice were more likely to make changes to their practice.
+Doctors who did not speak English as a first language were also more likely to have made changes to their practice.

-Practice settings influenced the proportion of doctors making changes: Overall, doctors working in general practice were significantly more likely to report making changes to their practice than doctors working in other settings such as hospitals or clinics specialising in an area of health.
+Practice settings influenced the proportion of doctors making changes: Overall, doctors working in general practice were significantly more likely to report making changes to their practice than doctors working in other settings.